seanmorris/libtuple/README.md

 ### Schema

 A `Schema` allows you to define a complex structure for your immutables.
-It is defined by one or more SchemaMappers, which take a value and either return it, or throw an error:
+It is defined by one or more SchemaMappers, which take a value and will either return it, or throw an error:

 ```javascript
 import { Schema as s } from 'libtuple';